There is also a free version on-line, which can also be used on smartphones

 High up you will find faces

-Near Wilkinsons, find Stroud landmarks – which have you seen today?
+In the shopping centre, can you find this mosaic?
+Which Stroud landmarks have you seen today?

 The Town Trail was prepared by Pauline & Dave Stevens for the 2013 Stroud Local History Society exhibition.